edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 toc: true
 toc_sticky: true
 ---
-*WHY YOU WOULD WANT TO READ THIS POST*
+*[WHY YOU WOULD WANT TO READ THIS POST]*

-If you ever looked for a way to make your complex model's results more explainable, you probably encountered the idea of Shapley values.
-This is a popular and theoretically robust approach to quantifying how each feature contributes to a model's prediction for a particular sample.
-The main problem with Shapley values is the high cost of their computation (being exponential with the number of features).
-Fortunately, the powerful SHAP python library provides ways to sidestep this complexity and compute Shapley values efficiently. **But is this a free lunch?
+If you ever looked for a way to make your complex model's results more explainable, you probably encountered the notion of Shapley values and the SHAP python library.
+It is an increasingly popular and theoretically robust approach method of quantifying how each feature contributes to a model's prediction for a particular sample.
+While Shapley values can be highly expensive to compute, the SHAP library provides ways to sidestep this complexity and compute Shapley values efficiently. **But is this a free lunch?
 And if not, how are we paying for it?**

 My interest in this topic was sparked when I was using the SHAP library during a [recent hackathon](https://edden-gerber.github.io/datahack-2019/).
 I noticed that in the specific case we were working on, the SHAP code seemed to be quite inefficient - taking so long to run for the entire dataset, that I wondered whether in this case it would actually be faster to compute Shapley values using a direct, "brute force" approach.
 This led me to write a function that does exactly that, based on the direct, inefficient formulation of Shapley values (which I will call "exact Shapley values" here) - and test how it behaves compared to the SHAP library and under which circumstances it might outperform it.
-Along the way, I picked up some interesting (in my opinion) insights about what exactly we are getting when we compute Shapley values.
+This in turn led to a fascinating examination of Shapley values, the SHAP library, and what we are actually asking for when we use them.

 ## Outline (not quite a tl;dr)
 If you need an introduction to Shapley values, I've added one at the end of this post so as not to encumber the reading of those already familiar with the topic.
 A detailed description of my code is likewise included at the end.

-In this post I will try to show the following:
+The rationale of this post is to start from the intuitive idea of "exact" Shapley values, explain how the SHAP explainers differ from this idea, and discuss the implications of these differences.
+I will try to show the following:

 * **"Exact" Shapley values can be computed for a low number of features** by retraining the model for each of 2<sup>M</sup> feature subsets.
-* **The SHAP library explainers and the exact Shapley function provide two different interpretations to Shapley values**, the former best suited for explaining individual predictions for a given (trained) model, and the latter better suited for explaining global feature importance for a given dataset and model class.
+* **The SHAP library explainers and the exact Shapley computation provide two different interpretations to Shapley values**, the former best suited for explaining individual predictions for a given (trained) model, and the latter better suited for explaining global feature importance for a given dataset and model class.
-* **Comparing the output of the (efficient but complex) SHAP library functions to the (computationally expensive but conceptually intuitive) exact Shapley approach gives us some useful insights into what we get when we use these functions.**
+* **Comparing the output of the (efficient but complex) SHAP library functions to the (computationally expensive but conceptually intuitive) exact Shapley approach gives us insight into what we get when we use these methods.**
-* **Under some (limited) circumstances, the direct Shapley computation can be faster than the SHAP library explainers.** These circumstances are broadly when you a. have a low number of features (<15), b. are using a model that is not supported by the efficient SHAP explainers and which has a relatively low training/prediction run time ratio (such as isolation forest), and c. need to compute Shapley values for a large number of samples (e.g. entire dataset).
+* **Under some (limited) circumstances, the direct Shapley computation can be faster than the SHAP library explainers.** These circumstances are broadly when you **a.** have a low number of features (<~15), **b.** are using a model that is not supported by the efficient SHAP explainers and which has a relatively low training/prediction run time ratio (such as Isolation Forest), and **c.** need to compute Shapley values for a large number of samples (e.g., the entire dataset).

 ## Defining "exact" Shapley values
-Implementing the concept of Shapley values for explaining predictive models is matter of some interpretation.
-I am referring to the method explained here as "exact" Shapley computation because it is deterministic and does not rely on stochastic estimation - *not* because it is necessarily more "true" than another method.
-With this point made, I will drop the quotation marks from now.

-A Shapley value reflects the expected value of the surplus payoff generated by adding a player to a coalition, across all possible coalitions that don't include the player.
-In the machine learning realm, this is interpreted as **the expected value of the difference in model output generated by adding a feature to the model, across all possible feature combinations**.
-Intuitively, this tells me that to compute these differences for a particular feature, we should _train the model with and without this feature_ and compare its outputs.
-This is _not_ the approach used by the SHAP library explainers (for justified reasons), which do not re-train the model but rather estimate the effects of missing features in other ways.
+A Shapley value reflects the expected value of the surplus payoff generated by adding a player to a coalition, across all possible coalitions that don't include the player (or, in the machine learning realm, the expected value of the difference in model output generated by adding a feature to the model).
+However, implementing the concept of Shapley values for explaining predictive models is matter of some interpretation.
+Specifically, **the SHAP library interprets "adding a feature" in relation to its being unknown for a given sample during the prediction phase** - while this analysis is based on the alternative intuition of measuring feature impact **in relation to the feature being absent from the model altogether**.
+Both interpretations are consistent with the mathematical notion of Shapley values, but they measure slightly different things (the "exact" Shapley method is not novel, of course, nor are these the only two existing interpretations of Shapley values for machine learning; note that SHAP≠Shapley, it is rather an acronym of SHapley Additive exPlanations, e.g., an method based on Shapley values).
+I refer to the method explained here as "exact" Shapley computation because it is deterministic and does not rely on stochastic estimation - and *not* because it is necessarily more "true" than another method (with this point made, I will drop the quotation marks from now).

-The exact Shapley values function (code [here](XXX)) takes a dataset and a payoff function, computes the payoff for each possible feature (/player) combination and derives Shapley values according to the formula:
+**The Exact Shapley values function (code [here](XXX)) takes a dataset and a payoff function, computes the payoff for each possible feature combination (or, "player coalition") and derives Shapley values** according to the formula:
 {% include figure image_path="../assets/images/shapley/shapley-formula.png" alt="Shapley value formula" caption="_&phi;<sub>i</sub>_ is the Shapley value for feature _i_, _S_ is a coalition of features, _v(S)_ is the payoff for this coalition, and N is the total number of features. _N\\{i}_ is all the possible feature coalitions not containing _i_.
-The first term within the sum corresponds to the fraction of times _S_ appears within the possible feature permutations; intuitively, this gives the highest weight to the most informative contributions of a feature, i.e. when it is either isolated or when it is added to a full set of features. " %}
+The first term within the sum corresponds to the fraction of times _S_ appears within the possible feature permutations; intuitively, this gives the highest weight to the most informative contributions of a feature, i.e. when it is isolated or when it is added to a full set of features. " %}

-The payoff function can be any function that takes a 2-dimensional dataset and returns a score (for instance, the profit generated by a team of workers), but for our purposes it will always be a function that trains a particular type of model on the dataset, and returns a prediction for each row.
+**The payoff function can be any function that takes a dataset and returns a score** (for instance, the profit generated by a team of workers), but for our purposes it will always be a function that trains a particular type of model on the dataset, and returns a prediction for each row.
 This means that while we specify the model parameters in advance within the function (e.g. number of trees in a random forest), the model is re-trained each time on a dataset containing a subset of features supplied by the exact Shapley function.

-Example: let's say we want to compute Shapley values for a model that predicts _y_ using _x<sub>1</sub>_, _x<sub>2</sub>_, and _x<sub>3</sub>_ with XGBoost.
-We will write a custom payoff function that initializes an XGB model, trains it on input arguments _X_ and _y_ and returns a prediction for each sample (perhaps splitting them into training/validation first).
-The exact Shapley values function will feed the payoff function each possible feature combination in _X_ ({_x<sub>1</sub>_}, {_x<sub>1</sub>_,_x<sub>2</sub>_}, etc.), and use the scores to compute a Shapley value for each feature and each sample.
+**Example**: let's say we want to compute Shapley values for a model that predicts _y_ using _x<sub>1</sub>_, _x<sub>2</sub>_, and _x<sub>3</sub>_ with XGBoost.
+We will write a custom payoff function that initializes an XGB model, trains it on input arguments _X_ and _y_ and returns a prediction for each sample (perhaps splitting them non-randomly into training/validation and returning predictions for the validation only).
+The exact Shapley values function will feed the payoff function each possible feature combination in _X_ - {_x<sub>1</sub>_}, {_x<sub>1</sub>_,_x<sub>2</sub>_}, etc. - and use the scores to compute a Shapley value for each feature and each sample.
 The output is then the same as that of the SHAP library explainers, and so all the SHAP plotting tools can be used to visualize it.

-An additional optional input argument to the function is the payoff for the empty feature set.
-Since a model cannot be trained with zero features, this payoff needs to be defined explicitly.
-This value can be zero by default, which means that the contribution of all features will add up to the exact value of the prediction.
-Alternatively, this could be set to the mean prediction value, which would result in feature contributions being relative to this mean (given that knowing nothing we would assume the mean prediction, each additional known feature will move this prediction up or down) - which is what we get when we use the SHAP library explainers.

-The main disadvantage of this algorithm is its computational complexity - it needs to run 2<sup>num. features</sup> times, re-training the model each time.
+**The main disadvantage of this algorithm is its computational complexity** - it needs to run 2<sup>M</sup> times (where _M_ is the number of features), re-training the model each time.
 As a rule of thumb, if model training takes 1 second and you don't want more than about an hour of run time, you shouldn't use this method when you have more than 12 features.
-On the other hand, under some circumstances this may be a faster option than using the SHAP library explainers.
-The issue of comparative run time is covered later in this post.
+This complexity is of course the main reason the SHAP library was needed; on the other hand, under some limited circumstances this may be a faster option than using the SHAP Kernel explainer The issue of comparative run time is covered later in this post.

 ## What do the SHAP explainers do differently, and why should we care?
 The SHAP library provides three "explainer" classes - TreeExplainer, DeepExplainer and KernelExplainer.
 The first two are specialized for computing Shapley values for tree-based models and neural networks, respectively, and implement optimizations that are based on the architecture of those models, while the kernel explainer is a "blind" method that works with any model.
+I explain these classes below, but for the most in-depth explanation of how the SHAP classes work I recommend reading [this chapter](https://christophm.github.io/interpretable-ml-book/shap.html) of [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.

 ### KernelExplainer
 The kernel explainer differs from the exact Shapley computation in two main ways: